 Polyphenol rich olive oil is olive oil that has a high phenol content.
 There has been an increase in interest in the health benefits of polyphenols by consumers looking for healthy cooking fats.

 In general, most high-quality extra virgin olive oils are quite polyphenol rich.
 However, some, such as the EXAU Lina, pack a bigger punch.

 In this article, we dive deeper into what polyphenols are, why they matter, and the many health benefits associated with polyphenol rich olive oil.

-Throughout this post, we quote many scientific journals.
-We hope you will use these articles as a resource for understanding polyphenols and their health benefits without the distraction the media often presents.
+We also share several scientific journals and hope you use these articles as a resource for understanding antioxidants and their health benefits.

 Cancer.gov states that polyphenols are, “A substance that is found in many plants and gives some flowers, fruits, and vegetables their color.
 Polyphenols have antioxidant activity.”